-x=Y: Configuration includes WET Labs ECO-FL fluorometer with Bio-Wiper (voltage or RS-232 auxiliary sensor).
-With this setup, 19plus V2 is powered longer for DS and GetSD, providing sufficient time for Bio-Wiper to open and then shut again if in Moored mode if Bio-Wiper is set up to take 1 measurement for each sample (see Application Note 72).
+x=Y: Configuration includes WET Labs sensor with Bio-Wiper (voltage or RS-232 auxiliary sensor).
+With this setup, 19plus V2 is powered longer for DS and GetSD, providing sufficient time for Bio-Wiper to open and then shut again if Bio-Wiper is set up to take 1 measurement for each sample (see Application Note 72).